Citi taps Goldman exec to lead healthcare-focused dealmaking 'super group' -memo

-Citigroup Inc (C.N) appointed Chuck Adams, a former partner at Goldman Sachs Group Inc (GS.N), to lead a newly formed "super group" of investment bankers to focus on healthcare and wellness sectors, according to a memo seen by Reuters.
+June 2 (Reuters) - Citigroup Inc appointed Chuck Adams, a former partner at Goldman Sachs Group Inc, to lead a newly formed “super group” of investment bankers to focus on healthcare and wellness sectors, according to a memo seen by Reuters.

 Adams will join Citi’s banking, capital markets and advisory (BCMA) unit as vice chairman and global head of the super group, which will include its existing healthcare and consumer and retail franchises, the memo showed on Wednesday.